Schools & Mentees

-As of June 2019* A-OK had informal partnerships with the following schools:
+As of December 2022* AOK had informal partnerships with the following schools:

-A-OK volunteers are active in three after-school programs.
+In addition to one-on-one support of a student, some AOK volunteers are active in out of school programs and others are active in classrooms.
 The first two programs take place directly after school, generally between 3 – 6 p.m., and focus on academics.
 Enrichment activities are also provided.
 The Saturday Math Academy takes place from 9 – 12 a.m.
 Professional staff is present at all three programs.

 Black Student Achievement Program (BSAP): Although the BSAP was established to help black students to achieve at as high a level academically as the student body at large, students of any race, who need additional academic support, can participate.

 Bridges Across Howard County: This federally funded program has after-school learning centers in 18 schools.

 BSAP Saturday Math Academy (SMA): This program was established to accelerate academic achievement in mathematics for students at all performance levels.

 Some AOK volunteers also support entire classrooms at various schools, making sure to help the teachers and students succeed.